-Our perfect breakfast loaf has a soft crust, lots of sultanas (or raisins) and gorgeous aromas of cinnamon and nutmeg.
-Sourdough Cinnamon Bread is a great wintery loaf that’s perfect for slicing and toasting!
+Our delicious breakfast bread loaf has a soft crust, lots of sweet raisins and gorgeous aromas of cinnamon and nutmeg.
+This Cinnamon Raisin Sourdough Bread recipe is also easier to make, as we incorporate the cinnamon into the dough, which removed the need to make the cinnamon butter filling to create the swirl.
+It is a great wintery loaf that’s perfect for slicing and toasting!
 We love it slathered with salted butter next to a strong morning coffee!
 It makes a perfect Christmas morning loaf too!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!